 ![]() More photos of our community in the 1960s - Page 6B |

-This 1962 non-color image of the Ellsworth Depot doesn't allow the red color to show.
+This 1962 grey-scale image of the Ellsworth Depot doesn't allow the red color to show.
 Of course, the second story was removed in the early 1950s because the station master and his family no longer lived there.
 The Ellsworth Farmers Co-op and Grain Elevators are seen on the east side of the southern end of Main Street.
 (Most of these images may be enlarged with a click.)
 The grain elevators have always been an important part of Ellsworth.
-The east side of Main Street in 1961 shows Kuhfus Oil Station, the
+The east side of Main Street in 1961 shows Kuhfus Oil

-Car Wash, Kuhl's Recreation,
+Station, the Car Wash, Kuhl's Recreation,

 Here is another view from the 1960s.
 The Grocery Store, Farmers State Bank, and Kuhl's Recreation